 - Wear long sleeves and long pants

-- Choose the right container for your liquid (distilled water): aluminum, tin and zinc will react with lye.
-Recommended are plastic or stainless steel.
+- Choose the right container for your lye water solution: Recommended are plastic or stainless steel.
 Glass may crack due to the heat.
+Aluminum will react with lye.

 - Always pour your lye into your water.
-Never, never, never the other way around!
+Never the other way around!

 - When lye first reacts with a liquid, fumes are released that shouldn’t be inhaled.